-You could use this scale when an eastern sound is required, and, as its name implies, it is also reminiscent of Gypsy folk music.
+You could use this scale when an ‘eastern’ sound is required, or – as its name implies – the Gypsy guitar scale is also reminiscent of Gypsy folk music.

 Gypsy Scale Scale Spelling

 The scale spelling for this scale is: 1, b2, 3, 4, 5, b6, 7